apache/sedona/docs/community/publication.md

 ### A Tutorial about Geospatial Data Management in Spark

 ["Geospatial Data Management in Apache Spark: A Tutorial"](http://www.public.asu.edu/~jiayu2/geospark/publication/geospatial-icde-2019.pdf) (Tutorial) Jia Yu and Mohamed Sarwat.
 In Proceedings of the International Conference on Data Engineering, ICDE, 2019

+## Third-party research papers

+GeoSpark received an evaluation from PVLDB 2018 paper ["How Good Are Modern Spatial Analytics Systems?"](http://www.vldb.org/pvldb/vol11/p1661-pandey.pdf) Varun Pandey, Andreas Kipf, Thomas Neumann, Alfons Kemper (Technical University of Munich), quoted as follows:
+> GeoSpark comes close to a complete spatial analytics system.
+It also exhibits the best performance in most cases.